michalroots/michalroots.github.io/_posts/2024-10-03-wizard-at-the-gathering.md

 - **[Nomad Farm](https://www.nomadfarm.co/){:target="_blank"}** -> brainstormed nomadic sailing community.
 - **Deep Time Walk** –> put time on Earth into embodied perspective
-- **Sensitive Sensors by [Smarthoods**](https://smarthoods.eco/){:target="_blank"} -> blew my mind and opened new possibilities to add to my [Wild Cards Journey](https://wildwizards.xyz/#journey){:target="_blank"}.
+- **Sensitive Sensors** by [Smarthoods](https://smarthoods.eco/){:target="_blank"} -> blew my mind and opened new possibilities to add to my [Wild Cards Journey](https://wildwizards.xyz/#journey){:target="_blank"}.
 - **[Eternal Forest](https://eternalforest.earth/){:target="_blank"} Academy** –> supported an epic forest art & education project.
 - **Gathering Integration** –> taking it all in and processing (note: I didn't get to speak with the facilitator, and I feel I should have - she was sooo brilliant!
 If you read this, please reach out 😉)
-- **Contact Massage** –> learning new connection technique
+- **Contact Massage** from [Glo](https://www.linkedin.com/in/glo-moss) –> learning a brilliant connection technique 🤍

 I really wanted to participate in a session hosted by my friends from [GreaterThan](https://www.greaterthan.works/){:target="_blank"} camp and I would have most likely joined the session about the future of the Gathering, but I couldn't coordinate it.
 The Gathering lacked a physical display of the program, keeping it all inside an app, which doesn't really work for me - having a phone during events like this has a significant negative impact on my experience and I'm not willing to compromise on that one.
+That's my one piece of feedback.

 **Not a biggie.
 After all, a Wizard is never late.
 Neither does he or she arrive too early.
 A Wizard arrives precisely at the right time and at the right place.**